jatin00000/ChatRoom/README.md

 <br/>
  - Copy all the files and folders from my repository of ChatRoom from github to your machine.<br/>
  - In order to import necessary modules of NodeJs, follow below steps: <br/>
    - Open the NodeServer folder in your Windows or Linus Terminal<br/>
    - Type the below code in terminal and it will automatically download and install two necessary modules which are nodemon and socket.io. <br/>
-   -`npm i socket.io nodemon` <br/>
+     - `npm i socket.io nodemon`<br/>
    - Now we are ready with necessary modules to run the application.<br/>